breadtubetv/breadtubetv/content/channels/unicornriot/_index.md

 ---
-description: Unicorn Riot is a channel for alternative media, art and culture.
+description: 'Unicorn Riot is a channel for alternative media, art and culture.
 All Unicorn Riot Media is Redistributable Under Creative Commons License Non-Commercial Share-Alike.
-We are a 501(c)(3) non-profit media collective - all donations are tax deductible
+We are a 501(c)(3) non-profit media collective - all donations are tax deductible.
+For more info visit our website: http://www.unicornriot.ninja or contact us through email: info@unicornriot.ninja'
 title: Unicorn Riot
 type: channel
 menu:
   main:
     parent: Channels
-videos: null
 tags:
 - breadtube
 - culture